preparing for and applying to grad school

 Many programs award assistantships or fellowships to graduate students.
 Most assistantships and fellowships include full or partial tuition waivers and applicable fee waivers.
 These are very competitive, so check with the departments early on for application requirements.
 To be eligible for grants and loans, you need to fill out the Free Application for Federal Student Aid (FAFSA).
 It can be completed online at www.fafsa.ed.gov as soon as possible after January 1st of the year for which you are requesting aid.
 Keep in mind that graduate students are considered independent, which means you will not have to report parental information on the FAFSA.
 Since you probably earn less than your parents and have fewer assets, you may qualify for need-based aid, such as grants.
 Please note: As of July 1, 2012, subsidized loans are no longer available to graduate and professional students; unsubsidized loans are still available.
 If you reach your maximum loan limits with Unsubsidized Stafford loans, then you can take out a Grad PLUS loan, which is a loan for graduate students.
 With this loan, you can borrow up to the cost of education at a particular institution minus any other financial aid.
-Taking out a Grad PLUS loan is a great alternative to putting that difference on a credit card or getting a private loan because the Grad PLUS has a fixed interest rate of 7.9%.
+Taking out a Grad PLUS loan is a great alternative to putting that difference on a credit card or getting a private loan because the Grad PLUS will usually have a lower interest rate.